Keibert Ruiz Player Props: Nationals vs. Rays

-The Washington Nationals and Keibert Ruiz, who went 0-for-2 with an RBI last time out, take on Drew Rasmussen and the Tampa Bay Rays at Nationals Park, Monday at 7:05 PM ET.
+On Tuesday, Keibert Ruiz (on the back of going 0-for-3) and the Washington Nationals face the Tampa Bay Rays, whose starting pitcher will be Josh Fleming.
+First pitch is at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-2 with an RBI) against the Braves.
+In his previous game he had a hitless performance (0-for-3) against the Rays.

 Keibert Ruiz Game Info & Props vs. the Rays